JohnnyNassif/blockchainJs/README.md

 ## Getting Started

-The first step in running this project is to run `npm install`.
+Running this project using `npm install`.

 ## Content

-blockchain and decentralized blockchain network by using JavaScript.
+Blockchain and decentralized network using JavaScript.

 Features: